 The architectural inspiration came from both the rock-hewn churches of Ethiopia and Thoronet Abbey, a 12th-century monastery in Provence.
 Quarried Meru stone gives the house an earthy feel while vaulted archways around a courtyard bestow a sense of spirituality to the place.
 The views are carefully considered – the dining room opens up to a veranda facing the local watering hole and Mount Kenya – and the love of nature infusing the project means sustainability is at its heart, with solar power, water recycling and a ban on plastic bottles.

 The same passion has been poured into the interiors, a mix of reclaimed antiques and bespoke furniture handcrafted by local artisans.
 The five suites are furnished with four-poster beds draped in rabbit furs, French mirrors and chandeliers, sumptuous sofas and free-standing baths.
-But there’s little else to distract visitors from the meditative views of the forested Sieku Valley through the floor-to-ceiling windows.
+But there’s little else to distract visitors from the meditative views of the forested Sieku Valley through the floor-to-ceiling windows.book now

 Il Palazzo Experimental, Italy